asBrettisay/node-assessment/README.md

 8. Remove from a users favorite forums.
 Use delete method.
 Since delete cannot send data, use params to get a user by id, and query to get the forum to delete.
    `DELETE: /api/users/forums/` + userID + `?favorite=` + forum name.

 9. Ban (delete) a user.
 Use method delete and params to delete a user by their id number.
+Make sure that a get request for a user that does not exists returns 404.
    `DELETE: /api/users/` + userID

 10. Change your get all users endpoint so that it uses queries.
 Allow queries for age, language, city, state, and gender.